kadirpekel/seal/README.md

 If you encounter any problems or have any questions about SEAL, please don't hesitate to reach out or raise an issue.
 Your support and feedback is very much appreciated.

+## TODO

+- Indexed field access option for numeric fields where dot notation used
+- Comprehensive unit tests
+- Function call syntax and find a way to employ sub routines

 ## Licence